Myths of Reverse Mortgages

 6. The homeowner pays taxes on a reverse mortgage

-The proceeds from a reverse mortgage are not considered income and are not taxable.
+The proceeds from a reverse mortgage are not taxed as income or otherwise (though you must continue to pay required property taxes).
 Consult a tax advisor for more information.

 7. There are large out-of-pocket expenses